ann0see/gandalfnewapp/README.md

 # An app for Gandalf

+This app is now abandoned (January 2021).
+Gandalf can be replaced by TweakCompatible or similar.

 Mainly to pin the Gandalf Debian Package (at least that was the original thought why this app was created.)
 More information on Gandalf can be found here: https://github.com/EthanRDoesMC/gandalf
 ## !Experiment!